yarro-s/CppArrows/README.md

  };
  ```

- The following statements yield the same result
+ So the following statements yield the same result
  ```c++
  float res_1 = composed_with_arrows(55);
  float res_2 = composed_with_funcs(55);